i10x-ai/getopenpay-go/docs/AuthorizePaymentMethodRequest.md

 NewAuthorizePaymentMethodRequestWithDefaults instantiates a new AuthorizePaymentMethodRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetPaymentMethodId

-`func (o *AuthorizePaymentMethodRequest) GetPaymentMethodId() string`

-GetPaymentMethodId returns the PaymentMethodId field if non-nil, zero value otherwise.

-### GetPaymentMethodIdOk

-`func (o *AuthorizePaymentMethodRequest) GetPaymentMethodIdOk() (*string, bool)`

-GetPaymentMethodIdOk returns a tuple with the PaymentMethodId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPaymentMethodId

-`func (o *AuthorizePaymentMethodRequest) SetPaymentMethodId(v string)`

-SetPaymentMethodId sets PaymentMethodId field to given value.

 ### GetAuthorizeAmountAtom